Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 Forget profiling at all.

-The left is gonna say, you can't judge people in the base of skin color.
+The left is going to say, you can't judge people in the basin of skin color.

 You can't judge people because of the way they wear their clothes.